kavia-common/art-gallery-showcase-281372-281381/frontend_react/README.md

 - text: #374151

 The UI uses refined rounded components, soft shadows, and subtle gradients to match the Elegant Ocean Professional style.

+## Animations and Accessibility

+- Micro-interactions: buttons, nav links, cards, and images have hover/active states with gentle motion.
+- Grid reveal: artwork cards fade/scale-in with a small stagger when loading or when filters/search change.
+- Lightbox: open/close transitions use a fade + scale effect; ESC and arrow keys are supported.
+- Page transitions: route changes fade in subtly.
+- Reduced motion: the app honors `prefers-reduced-motion`; animations and transitions are disabled when users prefer less motion.
+- Focus visibility: keyboard users see a high-contrast focus outline using the primary accent color.
+- Performance: animations use opacity/transform with GPU-friendly transitions and minimal JS—no additional dependencies.

 ## Data and Assets